microsoft/MixedRealityToolkit/SpectatorViewPlugin/README.md

 ```

 ## Building the Plugin
+- Navigate to your Git repository folder (ex: c:\git)
 - git clone https://github.com/Microsoft/MixedRealityToolkit.git
 - Open the .sln file located in MixedRealityToolkit\SpectatorViewPlugin\SpectatorViewPlugin\SpectatorViewPlugin.sln
 - Set the build options to Release and build the solution.